jlleger93/Term-Project-Leger/README.md

 Table_1_Google_Translated - Portugues to English

+Has been tested & updated with the translation - 03-12-23

 Table_1_OG - In the original language it was written in, Portugues.

 Table_2_Google_Translated - Portugues to English

+Has been tested & updated with the translation - 03-12-23

 Table_2_OG - In the original language it was written in, Portugues.

 Table_3_Google_Translated - Portugues to English

+Has been tested & updated with the translation - 03-12-23

 Table_3_OG - In the original language it was written in, Portugues.